Skip to main content

 Clinical Governance

-• Doctor-led assessment identifies whether nasolabial folds are driven by volume loss, skin laxity or both — each requiring a different treatment strategy
+• Clinical assessment identifies whether nasolabial folds are driven by volume loss, skin laxity or both — each requiring a different treatment strategy

 • We often treat the cause (mid-face volume loss) rather than just the symptom (the fold itself) for more natural, longer-lasting results